 Bring your needle up from the back of the hooped fabric to form point A.

 And voilà, you’ve done the straight stitch!
 It’s pretty straightforward and might seem overly basic, but it’s a very useful stitch for making short, continuous lines to add details.
-Creating small motifs with the straight stitch can also work really well too (like blades of grass or a leaf, for example).
+Creating small motifs with the straight stitch also works really well too (like blades of grass or a leaf, for example).

 2. The Running Stitch